noobshow/edd-2checkout/readme.txt

 == Frequently Asked Questions ==

-Have any question, shoot us a mail via support
+Have any question, shoot us a mail via support[at]omnipay.io

 == Screenshots ==